Last Updated on 23/12/2020

-Staying safe abroad is the number one priority, especially when the responsibility rests on your shoulders.
+Staying safe abroad is the number one priority, especially when you’re travelling alone and the responsibility rests on your shoulders.

-So, when it comes to negotiating the nightlife in a foreign country it’s understandable if you want to choose the life of a hermit instead.
-It’s certainly the easier option, but you might find yourself getting more than a little stir crazy staying in the confines of your dorm every evening.
+So, when it comes to experiencing the nightlife as a solo traveller it’s understandable if you want to choose the life of a hermit instead.
+It’s certainly the easier option, but you might find yourself getting more than a little stir crazy staying in the confines of your dorm or hotel room every evening.

-Engaging in the nightlife abroad doesn’t have to be intimidating when you’re a solo traveller just as long as you exercise caution.
+Engaging in the nightlife abroad doesn’t have to be intimidating just as long as you stay safe.
 Whether you’re a party animal or you just want to get out and about from time to time, there are ways to make the most of your evenings.
 And you may even find yourself learning something new about the culture too!

 So, if you need some inspiration about how to negotiate the nightlife abroad while travelling solo check out these activities below: